mcvm-launcher/mcvm/docs/docs/configuring.md

 - `modloader`: The modloader for the instance, which can be used to set both the client and server type automatically.
 - `client_type`: The modification type for the client.
 Defaults to using the `modloader` setting.
 - `server_type`: The modification type for the server.
 Defaults to using the `modloader` setting.
+- `game_modification_version`: The desired version for the client or server type (i.e. the Paper server build number) as a version pattern.
+Defaults to using the newest available version.
 - `package_stability`: Global stability setting for all packages in this instance.
 Defaults to `"stable"`.
 - `launch`: Options that modify the game execution.
 - `launch.args`: Custom arguments that will be passed to the Java Virtual Machine and game.
 Each one is optional and can either be a string of arguments separated by spaces or a list.